LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 The corresponding coefficients can be found in :cite:p:`VSH:04, MBA:14`, respectively.

-LSRK methods of STS type are designed to be memory-efficient for stiff problems characterized by large real eigenvalues and small imaginary parts.
-These methods use more stages than conventional Runge-Kutta (RK) methods to extend the stability region along the negative real axis.
+LSRK methods of STS type are designed stiff problems characterized by having Jacobians with eigenvalues that have large real and small imaginary parts.
+While those problems are traditionally treated using implicit methods, STS methods are explicit.
+To achieve stability for these stiff problems, STS methods use more stages than conventional Runge-Kutta (RK) methods to extend the stability region along the negative real axis.
 The extent of this stability region is proportional to the square of the number of stages used.
-This quadratic expansion of the stability region enables the effective use of explicit methods for finding solutions efficiently.

 The SSPRK methods in ARKODE use the following Shu and Osher representation of explicit RK methods: